Apps & Integrations

 You can also create your own custom flags by putting a word or two in [brackets] at the start of an item in your Check-in.Learn more about using flags

 Having an agenda saves time and keeps the meeting on track.
 You can build a recurring agenda in Range so it’s easier to plan for your weekly meeting and pull in flags, blockers, and other items directly from the team’s pre-read to discuss.

 To create an agenda, start by adding your team meeting to Range.
 Go to Meetings and select “New Meeting” in the upper right.
-After you click “Create Meeting” you’ll see a screen where you can add attendees, link to Google Calendar, and build your agenda.
+After you click “Create Meeting” you’ll see a screen where you can add attendees, link to your calendar app, and build your agenda.

-Tip: When you connect Google Calendar, Range will automatically create a recurring meeting to match the schedule and cadence of the one you’ve set up through Google.
+Tip: When you connect your calendar app, Range will automatically create a recurring meeting to match the schedule and cadence of the one you’ve set up.

 You can set up a recurring topic to show all the flagged items from the team’s Check-ins, so you’ll always remember to discuss them together.
 Select ‘Add recurring topic’ from the right-hand menu — you might call this topic ‘Review flags and blockers’.
 Then, scroll to the bottom of the topic screen, click on the menu labeled ‘Extras’, and select ‘Review flagged Check-in items’.

 Tip: When you create a new meeting, Range will automatically populate other proposed recurring topics too.
 You edit them, remove them, or add more of your own to customize.
 You can also add one-time topics for things you only plan to cover that week.

 When you facilitate your meeting through Range, it’s easy to stay on track with your agenda, assign action items, and share notes immediately after.

 Go to Meetings and select the Team Meeting you created from the list.
 At the bottom of the screen, click “Start meeting”.